Pinafore/848Q/exploration/README.md

 the simplest approach that could work, test the hypothesis, and get results.
 This will hopefully serve you well for your project.

+We encourage you to use other code as much as possible.
+Don't try to reinvent the wheel.
+The goal is to get things to work on these data!

 Suggestions
 ===========